 Unless the relevant individual objects and informs the School of this in writing, the School may also:

-Share personal data about parents and/or alumni, as appropriate, with organisations set up to help establish and maintain relationships with the School community;
+- Share personal data about parents and/or alumni, as appropriate, with organisations set up to help establish and maintain relationships with the School community, such as the American Friends of Winchester College and the Hong Kong Friends of Winchester College;

 10. Your rights under data protection law